Robertingi00/GAGN2HS05BU/Hópverkefni_1/README.md

     ````

     ___
-2. Write down the relationships between entities with their cardinalities.

 3. Draw an ER (Entity Relationship) diagram with all possible entities, their relationships, and cardinalities?
 4. List all possible attributes of the entities and define primary and foreign keys.